-Around 22% of European gas-fired power plants and almost a third of units in the US run at loss and many more are being sent into the red with rising fuel price risks, a new report from the financial think-tank Carbon Tracker revealed on Tuesday.
+Around 22% of European gas-fired power plants and almost a third of units in the US run at loss and many more are being sent into the red with rising fuel price risks, a new report from the financial think-thank Carbon Tracker revealed on Tuesday.

 The report, Put Gas on Standby, analyzed the financials of 835 operational gas power plants in Europe of around 189 gigawatts which account for 85% of total capacity, along with 2,200 plants in the US totaling around 513 gigawatts and accounting for 97% of total capacity.